Dr. Kamal Kar (Founder Chairman)

 Anindya Paul (Trustee), Member, Management Committee

 Mr Anindya Paul has extensive experience in advertising and marketing working with traditional and innovative media in India.
-He is the Director, Planning & Creative of the prestigious communication agency TCP Advertising in Kolkata.
-He has helped build the media and communication channels of the Foundation since its inception.
-Mr Paul also leads the advocacy efforts of CLTS approach at the national level along with Dr Kar.
+He is the Director, Planning & Creative of the prestigious communication agency TCP Advertising in Kolkata, working with clients across central ministries, PSUs and corporate brands.